YashvanGH/ip/docs/README.md

 Example:
 `unmark 2`

-### Expected Outcome:
+Expected Outcome:
-Task number 2 will be marked as incomplete.
+tasks.Task number 2 will be marked as incomplete.

 ### Exiting the Application:
 Say your goodbyes guys!